youyifong/tsp/README.md

 - _masks.csv: a text file containing info about the size of each predicted mask and x-y coordinate of center pixel of each predicted mask, last marker only

-- _fill.png (with -s): K files with each mask drawn as a filled shape
+- _fill.png (with -s): K files with each mask drawn as a filled shape.
+The underlying image is the kth marker image despite the file name.

-- _outline.png (with -s): K files with each mask drawn as an outline
+- _outline.png (with -s): K files with each mask drawn as an outline.
+The underlying image is the kth marker image despite the file name.

-- _point.png (with -s): K files with each mask drawn as a point
+- _point.png (with -s): K files with each mask drawn as a point.
+The underlying image is the kth marker image despite the file name.

 - _seg.npz (with -r): cellpose output file containing overall info about image and masks, last marker only